The Use of Blockchain Technology in Financial Services

-, 60% of international money transfers are made through blockchain (using cryptocurrencies, money transfer services powered by blockchain and so on).
-Moreover, researches on blockchain potential in banking and finance sector show that annual savings potential for banks using blockchain technology is .
+As statistics show, 60% of international money transfers are made through blockchain (using cryptocurrencies, money transfer services powered by blockchain and so on).
+Moreover, researches on blockchain potential in banking and finance sector show that annual savings potential for banks using blockchain technology is estimated to be $8-12 billion.
 Such a popularity of blockchain in finance and its wide use is caused simply by its ability to resolve most major problems of economic industry that we face today.

-Financial sector is, for sure, one of the most important elements of our everyday lives — we use money to buy some goods, we exchange them, we send them to our relatives, we pay for different services etc. In the other words — our life would be impossible without banking institutions or financial services.
-Despite its highest importance, this industry have many issues to deal with and many problems to fix.
+The financial sector is, for sure, one of the most important elements of our everyday lives — we use money to buy some goods, we exchange them, we send them to our relatives, we pay for different services, etc. In other words — our life would be impossible without banking institutions or financial services.
+Despite its highest importance, this industry has many issues to deal with and many problems to fix.

 International Money Transfers: Current Challenges and Blockchain Solution